-Follow the French
+1. Follow the French

 Le Billon used to have picky kids, to the horror of her French in-laws.
 But, after a year living in France with her family, her kids began to eat like grown-ups (beets and all).
 The most essential lesson she learned overseas: "The French believe it is as important to teach your child to eat as it is to teach them to read," she says.
 "French mothers introduce an incredibly diverse range of food to their infants (pediatricians recommend leek soup for babies!), and French children learn to eat a broad range of healthy foods before the inevitable 'picky eater' phase."

 If McCord's kids use an emphatic "NO" when offered an unfamiliar food, she springs into action.
 "I'll let them sprinkle something on top like sesame seeds or even change how they're eating by offering chopsticks," she says.
-"Whatever I do, I try to make it fun and 9 out of 10 times it works."
+"Whatever I do, I try to make it fun, and 9 out of 10 times it works."

-Children have small stomachs, and may feel overwhelmed by large portions on a plate, Le Billon says.
+Children have small stomachs and may feel overwhelmed by large portions on a plate, Le Billon says.
 Her advice: keep portions small, especially when it comes to introducing new foods.
 If they like it, they'll ask for more, which also gives children a feeling of control.

-Eat with Others
+4. Eat with others

 A little positive peer pressure goes a long way.
 "At home and preschool, children encourage each other to taste new things," says Le Billon.